 The thing is, it dosent ask me for any login credentials!

-Yes I just found myself in the admin panel without asking for a login credentials, this what is called “Unauthorized Admin Access AKA Indirect Object Reference“.
+Yes I just found myself in the admin panel without asking for a login credentials, this what is called “Unauthorized Admin Access due to Insecure Direct Object Reference“.

 So, You see that list of files on the left side?
 I had an option to create a new “ASPX” file.
 I tried to intercept the POST request sent when trying to create a new file, So, here is what I got.